recogito/recogito-studio/README.md

 As stated previously, there are two URLs served from the instance: the client URL and the backend URL.
 To complete the Nginx setup you need to activate both routes.

-There are two template configuration files included in the recogito-studio repository.
+There are two template configuration files included in the root of the recogito-studio repository.

-nginx.client.example.com
+`nginx.client.example.com`

-nginx.server.example.com
+`nginx.server.example.com`

 The following assumes you are still in the recogito-studio directory and have setup your urls on your DNS server.